 Prepare, prepare, prepare.
 We can’t emphasise this enough.
-If you choose to use a recruitment agency, such as ourselves, to help you find your next role then your consultant will brief you thoroughly on the company and job ahead of your interview.
+If you choose to use a recruitment agency to help you find your next role, then your consultant will brief you thoroughly on the company and job ahead of your interview.
 But it’s still vital that you are clear on the following:

 Pre-match your skills to the role as this will give you an edge in the interview.
 Think about relevant examples of how you’ve used your skills during projects you have completed and be prepared to use these when answering competency-based questions.